AhmedMagedev/solid-payroll/docs/EMPLOYEE_UPLOAD_GUIDE.md

 # Employee Upload Guide

 ## Overview
 Upload multiple employees to the system using CSV files.
-This feature allows bulk importing of employee data including names, hourly rates, and payment basis configurations.
+This feature allows bulk importing of employee data including names and daily rates.
+All employees are automatically set to monthly payment basis.

 ## File Requirements